 When the M2M device is misused by user (e.g. used for certain forbidden services), the remote M2M application server intends to stop providing M2M service and deactivate the network service of target M2M device via M2M platform.

 Similarly, if a M2M device is used outside a specific geographic area in which the M2M device is supposed to operate (e.g. a vending machine is removed from its assigned place) then a location enabled M2M device may deactivate the network service module.

+13.10.2 Source

+Not applicable